-Mr. Pasewicz has been a participant in the Oberlin workshops since 1997.
-He has been a director and instructor in the bow making and restoration workshop at Oberlin since 2000, and has been on the faculty of the instrument set up workshop from 2004-2006.
+Mr. Pasewicz has been a participant in the Oberlin College summer workshops since 1997.
+He is currently a director and instructor in the bow making and restoration workshop at Oberlin College as he has been since 2000, and has been on the faculty of the instrument set up workshop from 2004-2006.

 Mr. Pasewicz has been a presenter and lecturer at The Violin Society of America conventions, has served as Vice President of the VSA from 2008-2014, and served as chairman of the VSA International Violin and Bow Makers Competition from 2006-2014.